The Product of Time: Looking Into Luxury Watchmakers

 Silvio Leonardi, Former Senior Vice President of Timex's Boutique Division

 Ever since, Timex has launched nearly a hundred collaborations, primarily with fashion/streetwear brands, and each of them has sold out.
 The Supreme Timex sold out thousands of watches, in under a minute.
-The key, Leonardi says, is in the balance of supply and demand, but also in finding the overlap in both company's visions.
+The key, Leonardi says, is in the balance of supply and demand, but also in finding the overlap in both companies' visions.
 Don't do it for the sake of doing it.

 At first glance, Bulgari's partnership with guitar maker Fender, to mark the 70th anniversary of the Stratocaster, might stick out for doing just that.
 Upon closer inspection, however, the Bulgari Aluminium GMT x Fender Limited Edition watch collaboration transcends mere aesthetics.